-Predicting Prices for House Shares using Deep Convolutional Neural Networks, with Rong Yuan, Genevieve Patterson, 2016.
+Predicting Prices for House Shares using Deep Convolutional Neural Networks, project with Rong Yuan, Genevieve Patterson, 2016.

-How Much Did it Rain?: Predicting Real Rainfall Totals Based on Polarimetric Radar Data, paper based on a final project for UC Berkeley CS 289, April-May 2015, with Peter Bartlett and Alexei Efros, Machine Learning graduate course.
+How Much Did it Rain?: Predicting Real Rainfall Totals Based on Polarimetric Radar Data, project with Peter Bartlett and Alexei Efros, 2015.

-NP-Completeness Papers by Cook, Levin and Karp, P =?NP, and a Lost Letter, slides, with Justine Sherry, UC Berkeley CS 294, March-April 2014, article grad seminar.
+NP-Completeness Papers by Cook, Levin and Karp, P =?NP, and a Lost Letter, project with Justine Sherry, UC Berkeley CS 294, 2014.

-A Geometric Interpretation of the Metaphysics of the Tractatus, paper, based on work done with Professor Paolo Mancosu, November-December 2014, in UC Berkeley Philosophy 290 Wittgenstein Seminar.
+A Geometric Interpretation of the Metaphysics of the Tractatus, project with Professor Paolo Mancosu, 2014.